dontrellwest/ssh/README.md

 <br>
 •	In Wireshark: Filtering for ssh will show SSH traffic, but since SSH encrypts communication, you won’t see the actual commands—only the fact that an SSH session is active.
 <br>

+<h2>Actions and Observations</h2>

+<h3>Step 1 - Log Into the Windows 10 VM</h3>
+	•	If you are not already connected, use Remote Desktop to access your Windows 10 VM in Azure.

+<h3>Step 2 - Start Capturing SSH Traffic in WiresharkVM</h3>

+  •	Open Wireshark and start a new packet capture. <br>
+	•	In the Wireshark filter bar, enter: ssh <br>
+	•	This filters the capture to show only SSH traffic (TCP port 22). <br>

+ <h3>Step 3 - Establish an SSH Connection to the Ubuntu VM</h3>
+ 	•	In PowerShell, initiate an SSH session by typing: ssh labuser@<Ubuntu_VM_Private_IP> <br>
+	•	Replace <Ubuntu_VM_Private_IP> with the private IP address of your Ubuntu VM. <br>
+	•	When prompted, enter the password for the labuser account. <br>

+ <h3>Step 4 - Interact with the SSH Session and Observe Traffic</h3>

+  •	Run basic Linux commands, such as:  <br>
+      - ls <br>
+      - pwd <br>
+      - whoami <br>
+	•	As you type, you should see SSH traffic appearing in Wireshark, confirming encrypted communication between the Windows and Ubuntu VMs.

+<h3>Step 5 - Close the SSH Session</h3>
+	•	To exit the SSH session, type: exit <br>
+ 	•	Press [Enter], and the SSH connection will close. <br>

 <img width="1512" alt="Step 5a - SSH" src="https://github.com/user-attachments/assets/87a769b9-da10-4142-b94d-0cae56e622f1" />
 <img width="1512" alt="Step 5b - SSH" src="https://github.com/user-attachments/assets/0ab654a4-225f-4198-8c22-29b30e60ddbf" />